Understanding Autoencoders with Information Theoretic Concepts: Understanding Autoencoders with Information Theoretic Concepts

 When the $f$-divergence was applied to the joint distribution (in the role of $P_1$) and the product of marginals (in the role of $P_2$) of two random variables (such as $X$ and $X'$), it yields a generalized notion of mutual information\footnote{The classical Kullback-Leibler (KL) divergence is a special case of $f$-divergence when $f(t)=t\log{t}$, $t\in (0,\infty)$.
 In this sense, the standard mutual information $\mathbf{I}(X;X')$, defined as $\mathbf{I}(X;X')=\int dxdx'P(x,x')\log\big(\frac{P(x,x')}{P(x)P(x')}\big)$, is just a special case of its generalized version $\mathbf{I}^Q(X;X')$.} \cite{cover2012elements}:

 which was shown in \cite{csiszar1972class} to obey a second type of DPI, thus extending the famed (first type of) DPI in a broader sense, i.e.,

 where $\bar{X}$ and $\bar{X}'$ denote indirect observations to $X$ and $X'$, respectively.
 The equality holds if and only if $\bar{X}$ and $\bar{X}'$ are the sufficient statistic with respect to $\{X,X'\}$ \cite{csiszar1972class,merhav2011data}.
 By referring to the above descriptions, we expect a monotonically non-increasing trend (as the number of layers increases) of the mutual information between the layer output and their ``symmetric" counterparts, i.e., we cannot gain more mutual information when we process the original observations in a deeper layer.
-Therefore this seems to impose a limit to the number of layers in practical situations, which is not been yet recognized as a limitation in deep learning empirical validation.
+Therefore this imposes an upper limit to the number of layers in practical situations, which has not been yet recognized as a limitation in deep learning empirical validation.